mukhtar-github/MongoDB-Developer-Learning-Path/MongoDB Basics/MongoDB Basics.md

 { "_id" : "Turkey", "count" : 661 }
 ```

 But say at this point I just want to know how many countries are in the previous stage.
 That's no problem.
 We can have a stage for that too.
-Let's add count.
+Let's add *count*.
 And all it wants me to do is provide a field name for the count.
 I'll call it *num_countries*.
 And suddenly I know that listings in nine countries offer Wi-Fi as one of their amenities in this data set.

 And that's not even the coolest part about it all.
 Say I'm now confident in my pipeline.
 And I want to add it to my application logic-- easy.
 By hitting this button, you can export the pipeline code to language and then select which language you're writing your application in.